 The API uses a two-layered system for sorting the results:

-2. The second layer is company size sorting, defined by various datapoints extracted by Veridion, including employee count, revenue, and identified locations.
-This layer is designed to prioritise larger companies when matching conditions are similar, such as when a product is found only once, in the product name field.
+The second layer is designed to prioritise larger companies when matching conditions are similar, such as when a product is found only once, in the product name field.

 Through these successive steps, we assign a final score to each search result and subsequently utilize it for sorting the results.